kenduraghav/react-tutorials/log.md

 ## Day 29:

 Gone through udemy #react course tutorials on what Redux-thunk.
 To get hands on, now working on a sample redux-thunk application.

+## Day 30:

+Yesterday was working on a Java problem.

+## Day 31:

+Today continued to learn Redux thunk.
+Watched videos on Udemy about Redux thunk.
+Rules of Action creators, Rules of reducers.